arviz-devs/arviz/doc/source/user_guide/label_guide.rst

     az.summary(schools, labeller=azl.IdxLabeller())

-After seeing this summary, we use ``isel`` to generate the summary of a subset only.
+After seeing the above summary, let's use ``isel`` method to generate the summary of a subset only.

 .. ipython:: python